Tishya-hub/Tishya-hub/README.md

 - 📫 How to reach me tishy.tishya@gmail.com
 - I love working with NLP, Deep Learning and computer vision libraries in Python
 - And my favourite topic is Decision Tree and KNN
-- My alltime visualization tool is Tableau
+- My alltime visualization tool is Tableau and POwer BI

 <!---